The hubby and I recently returned from our one week trip to Mexico. This was our first trip to Mexico and we had a blast!

 Overall, Cancun is a generally safe area.
 Stay with groups, don’t venture far on your own, and be smart.
 You’ll be just fine!

 We really enjoyed ourselves in Mexico and it was a perfect worry-free relaxing vacation.
 We were glad we experienced an all inclusive so we could see what it was like.
 It was definitely nice not having to worry about meals or getting ourselves to the beach.

 I don’t know if we will go back to Mexico, there are just too many other places in this world to explore!
 And since Jonny and I are more of the adventurous type, we got a little bored since our beach was kinda dull.
 At times I felt a little trapped in the hotel.
 Normally I like to venture out into town, but we weren’t really in an area where that was an option.

-Overall, I would recommend a trip to Cancun if you’re looking for a warm, tropical getaway to some beautiful ocean views for a relatively cheap price.
+Overall, I would highly recommend a trip to Cancun if you’re looking for a warm, tropical getaway to some beautiful ocean views for a relatively affrodable price.

 Important things to note for Mexico travel:

 - DON’T drink the tap water!
 Even if your resort says it’s safe, it’s not.
 The ice is supposedly filtered, but we still tried to avoid it.
 You’ll get plenty of free bottled water if you choose to do an all inclusive so just don’t risk it!
 It’s fine to shower in, but we used bottled water to brush our teeth and drink.
 I even avoided fruits and veggies that would be washed in water.
 We didn’t get sick at all during or after our trip, but I hear it’s common to pick up bugs at places like these.